angelavuong/angelavuong/README.md

 ### Hi there, I'm Angela 👋

-I'm an **Associate Solutions Architect** based out of the Dallas, TX area.
+I'm an **Hybrid Cloud Solutions Architect** based out of the Dallas, TX area.
 I have 5+ years of experience in the IT industry supporting customers and major IT organizations such as NetApp, Cisco, and Red Hat.

 -  Pronouns: She/Her/Hers
 -  I’m currently working on ... **creating my own blog and extending my knowledge on containerized workloads.**